aspnetde/MvvmNano/README.md

 ## Why?

-Because I found all commonly used MVVM frameworks in the Xamarin space had their flaws and there must be a better, slimmer way to do that.
+Because I found all commonly used MVVM frameworks in the Xamarin space had their flaws and thought there must be a better, slimmer way to do that.

 > To be exact: I really like [MvvmCross](https://github.com/MvvmCross/MvvmCross) for Xamarin.iOS and Xamarin.Android, but I think it's a bit too heavy-weight for Xamarin.Forms, which brings its own data-binding for example.
 [MVVM Light](https://mvvmlight.codeplex.com/)'s lack of a central documentation was also a show-stopper to me.
 And [FreshMvvm](https://github.com/rid00z/FreshMvvm) brings some concepts I strongly disagree with.